 - Ph D, University of California, Los Angeles

-- Masters of Financial Engineering , University of California, Berkley
+- Master of Financial Engineering , University of California, Berkeley

 - MBA, MDI, Gurgaon, India

 Center for the Study of Financial Regulation Newsletter, Spring 2012, April (2nd Quarter/Spring), 2012, 1-3.

 "Counterparty credit risk and the credit default swap market ,"